AdityaKumarGt/Face-Detection-App/README.md

 ## Try this out:
 * Android's Face Detection ML Kit: https://developers.google.com/ml-kit/vision/face-detection/android
-* Download the App from Released section of this repository.
+* Download the App from Release section of this repository.